-In the modern world most gross product is created within Enterprise firms; project programs; state agencies; transnational corporations and their divisions, as well as various associations and compositions of all of the above entities.
-Enterprises being, on the one hand, complex, and, on the other hand, widespread systems, are in the focus of cybernetics, system theory, operations research, management sciences and many other fields of knowledge.
+In the modern world, most gross product is created within Enterprise firms, project programs, state agencies, transnational corporations and their divisions, as well as various associations and compositions of the above entities.
+Enterprises, being, on the one hand, complex, and, on the other hand, widespread systems, are the subject matter of cybernetics, system theory, operations research, management sciences and many other fields of knowledge.

 However, the complexity of the system obstructs the development of mathematically rigorous foundations for Enterprise control.
-Moreover, methods of operations research and related sciences, widely used in practice, provide optimization of constituents of an Enterprise, without modeling it as a whole system.
-But the optimization of parts does not lead to the optimality of the whole, and also the absence of top-down and holistic mathematical models of Enterprise contradicts the principle of holism and the system approach.
+Moreover, methods of operations research and related sciences, which are widely used in practice, provide optimization of the constituents of an Enterprise, without modeling it as a whole system.
+But the optimization of parts does not lead to the optimality of the whole, and, also, the absence of top-down and holistic mathematical models of Enterprise contradicts the principle of holism and the system approach.

-The book will be a valuable resource for Postgraduate and Doctoral students, Postdoctoral researchers, Professors with the research interests in the fields of science of:
+This book is a resource for postgraduate and doctoral students, postdoctoral researchers and professors with research interests in the following fields of science:

-· Business and Management – general, strategy/leadership, organization management, operations management, management information systems.
+- Business and Management – general, strategy/leadership, organization management, operations management and management information systems

 Table of Contents